 F1 IN SCHOOLS

-This year, the international phase of the competition will take place in Singapore, on 7th - 14th September.
+This year, the international phase of the competition will take place in Abu Dhabi, on 22nd - 29th November.

 We are a team made up of five passionate students from Romania.
 Each member of this team has their own mission - Design, Technology, Marketing and Finance.
 When we put them together, we create what we are today.
 We create Malaxa.